Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 100%of the launch set designed, balanced and illustrated

-£6klean funding goal: fixed print run, no blind-pack inventory risk
+1lean print run, funded in one focused campaign: fixed contents, no blind-pack inventory risk

-0licensed IP: built on public-domain folklore, so no license fees and no licensor veto
+0licensed franchises: built on public-domain folklore, so no license fees and no licensor veto

 What we need